TBD9rain/quick_ref/git.md

 ```
 git branch -d <branch>
 ```
-Replace `-d` with `-D` to forcibly delete a branch which hasn't been merge to other branch.
+Replace `-d` with `-D` to forcibly delete a branch which hasn't been merge to other branches.

 ## Checkout branches
-To checkout an existing branch (move `HEAD` pointer to another branch):
+To checkout an existing branch (move `HEAD` pointer to the branch, and start to work on the branch):
 ```
 git checkout <branch>
 ```